Arthur151/DynaCam/README.md

 The extended dataset, evaluation & visualization code will be released later.

 ## Citation
-Please cite our paper if you use RH in your research.
+Please cite our paper if you use DynaCam in your research.
 ```bibtex
 @InProceedings{TRACE,
     author = {Sun, Yu and Bao, Qian and Liu, Wu and Mei, Tao and Black, Michael J.},